navigation

 Apart from controlling the availability of the teams’ services, the checker was used to deliver the so-called flag to the teams’ services at the beginning of each round (using legitimate service functions).
 Flag is a ‘Polygon{JWT}’ format string, where JWT stands for JSON Web Token.

-In this scenario, the flag represented confidential data: the more flags the Red Team was able to steal, the more data was leaked.
-A stolen flag also meant the exploitation of a vulnerability: the team lost HP once the Red Team took advantage of a vulnerability and grabbed the flag.
+In this scenario, the flag represented confidential data: the more flags the red team was able to steal, the more data was leaked.
+A stolen flag also meant the exploitation of a vulnerability: the team lost HP once the red team took advantage of a vulnerability and grabbed the flag.

 Infrastructure and Game Service